guilhemmarchand/telegraf-kafka/docs/index.rst

 * Confluent ksql-server
 * Confluent kafka-rest
 * Kafka SLA and end to end monitoring with the Linkedin Kafka monitor
+* Kafka Consumers lag monitoring with Burrow

+**Fully multi-tenant compatible, the application can manage different environments, data-centers, etc specially using tags at metrics low level.**

 **It is recommended to read the unified guide for Kafka and Confluent monitoring first:**